 CFS and Adrenaline

 It seemed that any event that triggered the production of adrenaline made my symptoms worse.
 This effect was most noticeable with brain fog.
 I first noticed this under happy circumstances.
 I was moved to tears at the last session of one of our first self-help groups, as people talked about the meaning the class had for them.
 I noticed that my joy was accompanied by a heavy dose of brain fog, which didn’t lift until a half an hour or more later.
-After this event, I noticed that situations that made me anxious also resulted in brain fog.
+After this event, I noticed that situations that made me anxious also led to brain fog.

 As a way to avoid symptoms triggered by the production of adrenaline, I tried to cultivate calmness and to construct a life that emphasized routine.
 I paid a price, of course, losing the enjoyment brought by positive emotions, but for four or five years the trade-off was worth it.
 Even if I felt like I saw the world in gray rather than in color, it was a price I was willing to pay to avoid brain fog.

 An Unexpected Guest

 I experienced another emotion while I was ill, one that took me completely by surprise, but thankfully faded away as I improved.
 Soon after becoming ill, I developed a mild paranoia.
 Part of me was convinced that some of my neighbors were out to get me.
 Even though I told myself this idea didn’t make sense, a part of me was convinced it was true.